Bapatla: Education and research

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The mediums of instruction followed by different schools are English and Telugu.

 The town has many schools, colleges and universities.
 The Agricultural College was established on 11 July 1945 by Government of Composite Madras State.
 It is the oldest of all the colleges under Acharya N. G. Ranga Agricultural University.
-Bapatla Engineering College, College of Agricultural Engineering under Acharya N. G. Ranga Agricultural University, College of Food Science and Technology, Bapatla Polytechnic College, and Bapatla College of Arts & Sciences are other prominent ones.
+College of Agricultural Engineering & College of Food Science and Technology under Acharya N. G. Ranga Agricultural University, Bapatla Polytechnic College, and Bapatla College of Arts & Sciences, Bapatla Engineering College, & Bapatla Women' Engineering College under Nagarjuna University are other prominent ones.

 Research and defense establishments

 An automatic weather station of India Meteorological Department is located in the town which records the temperatures.
 BPT 5204 (rice variety of Sona Masuri), BPT 2270 (Bhavapuri Sannalu) and BPT 2231 (Akshaya) were developed at this rice research unit.
 There are also a number of research institutes of this agricultural university, such as the AICRP on Betelvine, and a cashew research station.